JavaScript is required

 Coaching

-The independent coaches supporting the End-to-End Program are not only qualified teachers, but also seasoned professionals with more than 5 years of experience in the teaching profession.
-They bring to the table a wealth of practical knowledge and actionable strategies to support you in your professional journey.
+The independent coaches supporting the End-to-End Program are qualified teachers and seasoned professionals with more than 5 years of experience in the teaching profession.
+They bring a wealth of practical knowledge and actionable strategies to support you in your professional journey.

 Eligibility